Options: Amgen Scholars Program - Information for MIT Students

 You are encouraged to read through this information and contact us with any questions.

-Each Amgen Scholar will be placed in an MIT department or interdisciplinary area that supports science and biotechnology research.
-These areas potentially include: Biological Engineering, Biology, Brain and Cognitive Sciences, the Center for Environmental Health Sciences, Chemistry, Chemical Engineering, Health Sciences and Technology, Mechanical Engineering (for bioengineering/biotechnology only), and the Picower Center for Learning and Memory.
+Each Amgen Scholar will be placed in a MIT department or interdisciplinary area that supports science and biotechnology research.
+These areas potentially include: Biological Engineering, Biology, Brain and Cognitive Sciences, the Center for Environmental Health Sciences, Chemistry, Chemical Engineering, Health Sciences and Technology, Mechanical Engineering (for bioengineering/biotechnology only), and the Picower Institute for Learning and Memory.

 In some cases, MIT undergraduates already conducting research with MIT faculty in relevant areas may continue these collaborations as Amgen Scholars.